ascholerChemeketa/cs160Reader/_sources/ComputingFields/InformationTechnology.rst

 **Education:**

-* Students interested in Information Technology careers should talk to Mandy Reininger in the `Computer Information Systems <http://www.chemeketa.edu/programs/computer/cis_program.html>`__ department at Chemeketa.
+* Students interested in Information Technology careers should explore the `Computer Information Systems <https://www.chemeketa.edu/programs-classes/program-finder/computer-information-systems/>`__ department at Chemeketa.
 They offer multiple certificate and two-year degree programs.
 * Although many areas of IT are open to anyone with a certificate or two-year degree, positions with more responsibility may require a Bachelor's degree.
 OIT offers Bachelor's degrees in `Information Technology <http://www.oit.edu/academics/degrees/information-technology>`__.

 .. quick_attribution:: ACM